-- 4. Select the Timed drying cycle (and temperature, if needed) or the No Heat Fluff cycle (see page 7). - 5.
+- 4. Select the Timed drying cycle (and temperature, if needed) or the Fluff Air cycle (see page 7). - 5.
 Push the Start Button.

 - See the chart below for suggested cycles and settings for the different types of items that might best be rack dried. - The rack must be removed for normal tumbling. - Drying time will depend on how much moisture the items hold.
-The following chart suggests drying times. - Automatic cycles do not work with the drying rack.
+The following chart suggests drying times.

-RACK DRY CYCLE TEMPERATURE TIME (minutes) Wool sweaters (Block to shape and lay flat on the rack) Timed LOW 60 Stuffed toys or pillows (Cotton or polyester fiber filled) Timed LOW 60 Stuffed toys or pillows (Foam rubber filled) Sneakers or canvas shoes No Heat Fluff None; cycle is unheated.
+RACK DRY CYCLE TEMPERATURE TIME (minutes) Wool sweaters (Block to shape and lay flat on the rack) Timed LOW or EX LOW 60 Stuffed toys or pillows (Cotton or polyester fiber filled) Timed LOW or EX LOW 60 Stuffed toys or pillows (Foam rubber filled) Sneakers or canvas shoes Fluff Air None; cycle is unheated.
 90 30-40